mohamadrazzimy/JavaOpenNlp1/README.md

+# Building Your First NLP Application in Java: A Beginner’s Guide to Apache OpenNLP

 OpenNLP
 Natural Language Processing (NLP) is at the forefront of modern technology, powering applications from chatbots to sentiment analysis tools.
 For developers eager to explore NLP with Java, Apache OpenNLP provides a robust, user-friendly toolkit to kick-start their journey.
 This tutorial will guide you through building your first NLP application using Apache OpenNLP, particularly on the Replit platform.